Challenging the Anti-Feminists

 The Anti-Feminist Tradition

-The Wife has already dismissed the views of St Paul, Christian teaching and XXX, it is in this section of her prologue that the war she wags against ‘auctoritee’ is truly joined.
+The Wife has already dismissed the views of St Paul and Christian teaching; it is in this section of her prologue that the war she wages against ‘auctoritee’ is truly joined.
 As we might expect from a former scholar at Oxford, Jankyn has a book which he reads ‘gladly, nyght and day’ and it becomes apparent that this is a compendium of anti-feminist scholarship, a medieval misogynist’s handbook.
 It contains excepts from a range of texts, all contributing to a view that women pose a moral danger to men because they themselves are naturally morally frail.
 This is a perspective on women drawn from Eve’s role in the Garden of Eden in the Biblical Book of Genesis – the serpent targeted Eve as the more susceptible of the human pair, and she in turn led Adam into sin by encouraging him to eat the sacred apple.
 Jankyn’s book does not refer to this directly, but there is a Biblical reference to the Book of Solomon as well as the early Biblical scholar St Jerome.
 Other writers of the tradition who feature include Walter Map, the Greek Theophrastus, the early Roman Christian Tertullian and the Roman poet Ovid.
 Historical figures who hold dissenting views, like Jovinian, Chrysippus and Heloise are contained in the book to have their views attacked.
 Jankyn’s volume also contains cautionary tale after cautionary tale about faithless or dangerous women, from Delilah’s betrayal of Samson to Clytemnestra’s murder of Agamemnon.
 The book sums up the dichotomous view of women, as either sexual beings who are licentious and the source of man’s temptation to sin, or to be revered as examples of holy chastity, like the Virgin Mary herself.
 The Medieval word view was governed by a male God and human being had their particular social status and role within the hierarchy, from the monarch down to the serf.
 At all levels, though, men were placed above women, whose primary roles were as wives and mothers.
 Education for women was rare and usually only available to those who entered convents as nuns.

-It is easy to see, therefore why the Wife resents Jankyn’s enjoyment of this book of ‘wikked wyves’.
+It is easy to see, therefore, why the Wife resents Jankyn’s enjoyment of this book of ‘wikked wyves’.
 As she says, ‘if women hadde written stories’ they would have been very different, but of course scholarship and authorship was not readily available to women – they could not be the narrators of their own stories.
 That is what makes this Prologue so fascinating; the Wife certainly is the narrator of her own story.
 That story is vibrant and entertaining; it also in many instances seems to confirm a number of aspects of the anti-feminist tradition which it rejects.
 The Wife has been deceitful, she has manipulated and exploited her husbands, she is sexually voracious.
 It is clear what a Medieval audience would think, but a 21st century reader might celebrate her constant quest for personal and sexual independence.